-See all glossary termsJust like a finite state machine has distinct states, a game has almost always distinct phases that have various functions and with which the player interacts in different ways.
+See all glossary termsJust like a finite state machine has distinct states, a game almost always has distinct phases that serve various functions and with which the player interacts in different ways.
 These phases are commonly called game states.

 From a high vantage point, a game can be seen as a series of states that follow each other.
 Typically, a game starts in a menu state, then transitions to a gameplay state, and finally to a game over state.
 Each of these states has its own set of rules, behaviors, and interactions.